odpi/egeria-docs/site/docs/practices/common-data-definitions/semantic-to-implementation.md

 ??? info "Connectors and connections"

-    The digital resources associated the assets in the catalog are accessed through connectors.
+    The digital resources associated with the assets in the catalog are accessed through connectors.
 A Connector is a client library that applications use to access the data/function held by the digital resource.
 Typically, there is a specialized connector for each type of Asset/technology.

     Sometimes there are multiple connectors to access a specific type of asset, each offering a different interface for  the application to use.